Tapas and sunshine might entice you to look for a job in Spain, but there’s much more to it. Dive into Spain labor laws with this guide.

 Labor law in Spain

-Spain’s labor laws are very comprehensive and provide significant protection for employees.
+Spain’s labor laws are comprehensive and provide significant protection for employees.
 A key aspect of Spain’s employment legislation is the Workers’ Statute (Estatuto de los Trabajadores), which regulates many aspects of individual and collective employment relations.
-Spain also passed urgent reforms of the labor market in 2012 in response to the 2008 economic crisis.
-Other recent legislative actions have addressed workplace safety, gender equality, workers’ data protection, remote working, delivery platform workers, and social security benefits.
+It also oversees collective bargaining agreements that regulate rights, obligations, professional groups, and minimum wages within specific areas.
+Spain also passed urgent labor reforms in 2012 in response to the 2008 economic crisis, and in 2021, to provide solutions to the high level of temporary work.
+Other recent legislation has addressed workplace safety, gender equality, data protection, remote working, delivery platform workers, social security, training, and temporary contracts.

-Research on the well-being of workers in Spain has some mixed findings.
-The country scores below average among OECD countries when it comes to jobs and earnings.
-For instance, the annual household income after taxes and transfers in Spain is just under €20,000, which is lower than the OECD average (€27,568).
-Spain also has a considerable gap between the highest and lowest earners in the country.
-The top 20% of the population earn close to seven times as much as the bottom 20%.
-A higher percentage of Spain’s workforce has a paid job (62%) than in Italy and Greece.
-The OECD average is 68%.
+Research on the workers’ well-being in Spain shows mixed findings.
+For instance, the annual household income after taxes in Spain is just under €20,000, lower than the OECD average (€27,568).
+Spain also has a considerable gap between the highest and lowest earners.
+The top 20% earn almost seven times as much as the bottom 20%.
+A lower percentage of Spain’s workforce has a paid job (62%) than the OECD average (68%).

-However, Spain gets high marks for work-life balance.
+However, Spain scores highly for work-life balance.
 In Spain, only 4% of employees work very long hours, less than the OECD average of 11%.
-Workers in Spain log around 1,686 hours of working time annually, slightly lower than the OECD average of 1,726 hours per year.
+Workers in Spain log around 1,686 hours of working time annually, slightly lower than the OECD average of 1,726 hours.
+Spanish labor laws regulate maximum working hours, vacation allowance, and work-life balance.
+They have also introduced ways to control and reduce extra working hours.

 That said, recent studies have also shown that workers in Spain experience a significant amount of work-related stress.
-Depression is the second leading cause of incapacity for work in Spain.
-As such, it is a good idea to be aware of what to expect in Spanish business culture in order to help manage work-related stress.
+Depression is the second leading cause of incapacity for work.
+As such, it is a good idea to be aware of Spanish business culture to help manage work-related stress.

 Temporary COVID-19 measures

-- Reasons related to the COVID-19 crisis are not legitimate grounds for dismissal and the crisis cannot be treated as an event that terminates the employment contract.
+- Reasons related to the COVID-19 crisis are not legitimate grounds for dismissal.
+The crisis cannot be the reason for termination, unless the company was already facing severe financial crisis.

-- Employees have enhanced rights to request adaptations to their working hours and patterns, and working time reductions.
+- Employees have enhanced rights to request adaptations to their working hours and patterns, working time reductions, and remote working where possible.

 - Certain employees who do not work in essential services and cannot work at home may be obliged to take paid time off that they will have to work to make up in future.